Audio equalization: Filter types

-Since "equalization" in the context of audio reproduction is not used strictly to compensate for the deficiency of equipment and transmission channels, the use of high-pass and low-pass filters may be mentioned.
+Equalization in the context of audio reproduction is not used strictly to compensate for the deficiency of equipment and transmission channels.
 A high-pass filter modifies a signal by eliminating only lower frequencies.
 An example of this is a low-cut or rumble filter, which is used to remove infrasonic energy from a program that may consume undue amplifier power and cause excessive diaphragm excursions in (or even damage to) loudspeakers.
 A low-pass filter only modifies the audio signal by removing high frequencies.
 An example of this is a high-cut or hiss filter, which is used to remove annoying white noise at the expense of the crispness of the program material.

 A first-order low-pass or high-pass filter has a standard response curve that reduces the unwanted frequencies well above or below the cutoff frequency with a slope of 6 dB per octave.
 A second-order filter will reduce those frequencies with a slope of 12 dB per octave and moreover may be designed with a higher Q or finite zeros in order to effect an even steeper response around the cutoff frequency.
 For instance, a second-order low-pass notch filter section only reduces (rather than eliminates) very high frequencies, but has a steep response falling to zero at a specific frequency (the so-called notch frequency).
 Such a filter might be ideal, for instance, in completely removing the 19 kHz FM stereo subcarrier pilot signal while helping to cut even higher frequency subcarrier components remaining from the stereo demultiplexer.

 In addition to adjusting the relative amplitude of frequency bands, an audio equalizer usually alters the relative phases of those frequencies.
-While the human ear is not as sensitive to the phase of audio frequencies (involving delays of less than 1/30 second), music professionals may favor certain equalizers because of how they affect the timbre of the musical content by way of audible phase artifacts.
+While the human ear is not as sensitive to the phase of audio frequencies, music professionals may favor certain equalizers because of how they affect the timbre of the musical content by way of audible phase artifacts.

 High-pass and low-pass filters

-A high-pass filter is a filter, an electronic circuit or device, that passes higher frequencies well but attenuates (cuts or decreases) lower-frequency components.
+A high-pass filter is a filter, an electronic circuit or device, that passes higher frequencies well but attenuates lower-frequency components.
 A low-pass filter passes low-frequency components of signals while attenuating higher frequencies.
-Some audiophiles use a low-pass filter in the signal chain before their subwoofer speaker enclosure, to ensure that only deep bass frequencies reach the subwoofer.
-In audio applications these high-pass and low-pass filters are frequently termed "low cut" and "high cut", respectively, to emphasize their effect on the original signal.
-For instance, sometimes audio equipment will include a switch labeled "high cut" or described as a "hiss filter" (hiss being high-frequency noise).
-In the phonograph era, many stereos would include a switch to introduce a high-pass (low cut) filter, often called a "rumble filter", to eliminate infrasonic frequencies.
+In audio applications these high-pass and low-pass filters are frequently termed low cut and high cut, respectively, to emphasize their effect on the original signal.
+For instance, sometimes audio equipment will include a switch labeled high cut or described as a hiss filter (hiss being high-frequency noise).
+In the phonograph era, many stereos would include a switch to introduce a high-pass (low cut) filter, often called a rumble filter, to eliminate infrasonic frequencies.
+High and low-pass filters are used in audio crossovers to direct energy to the speaker drivers capable of reproducing it.
+For instance, a low-pass filter is used in the signal chain before a subwoofer to ensure that only deep bass frequencies reach the subwoofer.